 Supporting Small Independent Family Farmers

 Niman Ranch started with one farm.
-Today, we still work with one farm family at a time, but we are proud to support a large network of U.S. family farmers and ranchers – more than 750 families across 28 states and growing!
+Today, we still work with one farm family at a time, but we are proud to support a large network of U.S. family farmers and ranchers – more than 720 families across 22 states and growing!
 Many are second and third generation farmers who inherited the land from their parents and grandparents.
-Their passion for the land and raising livestock provides the foundation for Niman Ranch’s finest tasting meat.
+These family farmers’ passion for the land and raising livestock provides the foundation for Niman Ranch’s finest tasting meat.

 We define family farming as a farm or ranch that is owned and operated by a family who relies on that farm as their primary source of income.
 Since families have a personal investment to carry on their farming legacy, family-owned operations have a greater stake in their livestock and their land.

-How Niman Ranch’s structure supports small, independent family farms:
+How Niman Ranch’s structure supports small, independent family farmers:

 - Rural areas do not provide a big enough marketplace for most farmers to make a living.
 Our program helps them bridge that gap – raise livestock on their family land while earning enough to support their family and local community.

-- We pay our farmers and ranchers a premium to raise animals to our strict protocols.
+- We pay our family farmers and ranchers a premium to raise animals to our strict protocols.

 - We invest in a long-standing, committed partnership with each farm.
 These families are part of our family, and we consider them in every decision we make.